Are you there? Share your story with CNN iReport.

 In addition to 10 hurt on the plane, a Port Authority police officer was treated for heat exhaustion, the agency said.

-Initially, the FAA said the crew reported a possible nose gear problem before landing but later amended that to say no issues were noted ahead of time after a review of air controller tapes.
+Initially, the Federal Aviation Administration said the crew reported a possible nose gear problem before landing, but later amended that to say that after it reviewed air controller tapes, no issues were noted ahead of time.
+The National Transportation Safety Board was aware of the incident and sent an investigator to the scene.

 Pilots can land safely with only the main gear operable as those wheels absorb the weight of the plane when it first meets the runway.
 The nose is then set down for the remainder of the landing roll.